alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### the Earth

-Title case for the Earth, Planet Earth and Earth sciences, with lower case for ‘the’.
+Title case for the Earth, Planet Earth and Earth sciences, with lower case for 'the'.

 ### East End (London)